National Museum of Ethnology (Japan): Collection and exhibitions

 The main focus of collection has been film, still images, sound recordings, and objects representing diverse aspects of everyday life, from farming to food, urban life, folk crafts, and religion.
 Permanent galleries for all large regions of the world display only part of the full collection.
+The galleries are ordered by geographical region and have a decentralized layout.

-Two special exhibitions of approximately three months duration are presented in Spring and Autumn each year, and there are numerous smaller temporary exhibitions on special themes.
+The museum hosts two special exhibitions yearly in spring and autumn, with each lasting three months.
+It also hosts smaller temporary exhibitions on special themes.

+Research and education

 The museum has a staff of approximately 70 researchers, and actively supports visits by scholars around Japan and abroad.
-The museum library is one of the largest academic, multiple-language reference libraries in Japan, with books and journal in Japanese, English, Chinese, Spanish, and other languages.
+The museum library is one of the largest academic, multiple-language reference libraries in Japan, with books and journals in Japanese, English, Chinese, Spanish, French, and various other languages.
 The library is linked to a national network of public university libraries.

-The Museum offers PhD courses in association with Japan's Inter-University of Advanced Graduate Studies (Sōkendai), an inter-institutional organization that provides administration for students placed in public research institutes and laboratories all over Japan.
+The museum offers PhD courses in association with Japan's Inter-University of Advanced Graduate Studies (Sōkendai), an inter-institutional organization that provides administration for students placed in public research institutes and laboratories all over Japan.